-In the private sector schools can be either single-sex schools (i.e an all-boys school or all-girls school) or co-educational however in Bundaberg all schools are co-education.
-State schools are always co-educational.
+In the private sector, schools can be either single-sex schools (i.e. an all-boys school or all-girls school) or co-educational while state schools are always co-educational.

 Regardless of whether you send your child/ren to a public or private school, you will generally have to pay for their uniforms, stationery and other study materials and any school excursions they attend.
 In addition to this, if you select a private school there will be additional fees to pay which varies from school to school.